adrianadermon/CV/CV.md

 * The Danish National Centre for Social Research (SFI), Copenhagen, October 2012.

 ## Conference and workshop presentations

+* The impact of childhood circumstances on individual outcomes over the life-course (IMCHILD) Workshop, Stockholm, September 2019.

+* Meeting of the Society for the Study of Economic Inequality (ECINEQ), Paris, July 2019.

+* Nordic Summer Institute in Labor Economics, Uppsala, June 2019.

+* Dynamics of Inequality Across the Lifecourse (DIAL), Mid-term Conference, Turku, June 2019.

 * Paris-Uppsala Workshop on Income and Wealth, Paris, November 2018.